Remote communication

 Online courses

 Remote and distance learning is a great way for businesses and educators to share knowledge with a global audience.
-There are many online learning websites, like FutureLearn, that offer courses on everything from marketing to programming.
+There are many online learning websites that offer courses on everything from marketing to programming.

 Online courses can be self-paced, focusing on reading materials, interactive modules, and quizzes, but the best ones will include virtual events like pre-recorded lectures, and live Q&A sessions or panel discussions.